alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-12.md

 ## What are preprocessors?

 A preprocessor processes code *before* it is used.
-A CSS preprocessor processes your CSS before it's used by in the browser.
+A CSS preprocessor processes your CSS before it's used by the browser.

 How does the preprocessor work?
 You write code in a language that is *similar to* standard CSS.
-The preprcoessor reads this this code and outputs standard CSS.
+The preprocessor reads this code and outputs standard CSS.

 The language we will use in these lessons is SASS.
 You'll also use sass in the terminal to process your SASS code into CSS.

 Read more about SASS from the source: https://sass-lang.com

-There are several CSS preprocessors the two most popular are LESS and SASS.
+There are several CSS preprocessors; the two most popular are LESS and SASS.

 NOTE!
 SASS has two versions SASS and SCSS.
 These are similar and compiled the same.
-SASS uses a syntax closer to Python where the the indentation matters.
-While SCSS uses a syntax that is closer to regular CSS.
+- SASS uses a syntax closer to Python where the indentation matters.
+- SCSS uses a syntax that is closer to regular CSS.
 We are going to use SCSS for these lessons.

 Any CSS code you write is compatible with SCSS.
 Using SCSS you can write the regular CSS that you already know and use the extra features of SASS covered below.